You are here

 Tuition & Financial Aid

 Financial planning is an essential part of the college application process.
 At Oregon College of Art and Craft we want to make funding your education as easy as possible.
 OCAC offers a comprehensive merit scholarship and need-based financial aid program.
 OCAC scholarships and grants range from $2,000 to up to full tuition for four years of study for undergraduates.
+In 2016, the average financial award for new BFA students was over $12,000.

 In addition to institutional awards, the College offers assistance through the Federal Pell Grant, Federal Supplemental Education Opportunity Grant (FSEOG), the Federal Work Study Program, Subsidized and Unsubsidized Stafford Loans, PLUS loans for parents, and alternative loans.